Surf, Sweat and Tears: The Life of Ted Deerhurst Exhibition

 " This exhibition is an honour to work on and we’re so pleased to be finally telling Ted’s story.
 We are working with so many of his family and friends to be able to share his life so the wider public can begin to understand this fascinating man we lost far too soon.
 Some unique objects will be part of the exhibition at Croome Court, including surfboards that Ted designed, made or used across the world which are on loan from family, friends and fans of this legendary surfer."

-The exhibition is due to open on 1 June 2020.
+The exhibition is due to open June 2022.